 Why is this important?

-There are between 17 and 30 million people living with ME across the globe.
+Before the COVID-19 pandemic, there were between 17 and 30 million people living with ME across the globe.
+However, COVID-19 has triggered a surge in the number of people affected by ME, and we now estimate that over 55 million individuals are living with the debilitating symptoms of ME.
 This has a devastating impact, not just on those with the disease but on their family, friends and their countries’ economy too.

 By collaborating we increase our reach, impact and knowledge base.
 We can build stronger campaigns, share resources and engage international bodies, such as the World Health Organization.

 We create a dedicated space for organisational leaders to share the knowledge, experience and challenges they face in their countries.
 We acknowledge that the approach to ME treatment and research varies widely across the world.
 For this reason, our World ME Alliance prioritises space for uplifting organisations with local expertise.

 The World Health Organization (WHO) has the power to impact real change for people with ME and other post-infectious diseases.
 This is not currently happening.
 We need leaders from the WHO to begin to prioritise quality of life as well as death from Non-Communicable Diseases such as ME.
 To do this, we need to join with organisations working around other diseases to create a unified lobby.